nazmulidris/developerlife.com/about-me.md

 ### Technologies

-* Full stack developer with experience in cloud, mobile, and web technologies, such as Java, Kotlin, Android, JavaScript, React Native, React, Redux, Firebase, NoSQL databases, CMS systems, payments & licensing & subscriptions systems, enterprise backend systems (ETL, Data transformations, app servers, etc).
+- Full stack developer with experience in cloud, mobile, and web technologies

+- Well versed in Kotlin, Java, Android, Test driven development, Dagger2, JavaScript, React Native, React, Redux, Firebase, NoSQL databases

+- Experienced in building CMS systems, payments & licensing & subscriptions systems, enterprise backend systems (app servers, mobile middleware infrastructure, etc).

 ### Mobile app development toolkits & infrastructure

-* Created Android app development container and SDK (built on top of Android framework to expose contextual awareness to any app for TRNQL)
+- Created Android app development container and SDK (built on top of Android framework to expose contextual awareness to any app for TRNQL)
-* Created BlackBerry app development container (with custom UI toolkits, animation libraries, networking, and app lifecycle management).
+- Created BlackBerry app development container (with custom UI toolkits, animation libraries, networking, and app lifecycle management)
-* Created Java desktop app development containers (with custom UI toolkits, animation libraries, networking, and app lifecycle management) for Rich Internet Applications.
+- Created Java desktop app development containers (with custom UI toolkits, animation libraries, networking, and app lifecycle management) for Rich Internet Applications

 ### Cloud Infrastructure

-* I created a cross platform PaaS service in Java, built on top of Tomcat, similar to Google App Engine that powered all the BlackBerry apps (from 2006 to 2011) and then became the server backend for TRNQL SDK offering (from 2015-2016).
+- Created a cross platform PaaS service in Java, built on top of Tomcat, similar to Google App Engine that powered ScreamingToaster BlackBerry apps (from 2006 to 2011) and then became the server backend for TRNQL SDK offering (from 2015-2016)

-* Created DSLs to declaratively generate persistence, networking, data models, and data binding.
-Created source code generators to take DSLs and generate code in Java for server, Android, and BlackBerry, and even JavaScript for web.
+- Created DSLs to declaratively generate persistence, networking, data models, and data binding.
+Created source code generators to take DSLs and generate code in Java for server, Android, and BlackBerry, and even JavaScript for web

-* This server supported web, iOS, Android, BlackBerry clients.
+- This server supported web, iOS, Android, BlackBerry clients

-* It also supported payments integration and issuing app licenses and managing app subscriptions.
+- It also supported payments integration and issuing app licenses and managing app subscriptions

 ### Cross platform development toolkits & infrastructure

-* Created Web app development containers to integrate seamlessly with cloud infrastructure and a multitude of mobile clients (Android, BlackBerry, iOS) from 2009 to 2011.
+- Created Web app development containers to integrate seamlessly with cloud infrastructure and a multitude of mobile clients (Android, BlackBerry, iOS) from 2009 to 2011

 ### Android apps
-* I published 2 Android apps to the Play Store.
+Apps I've published to the Play Store:
-* ExtraTKT in 2009.
+    - ExtraTKT in 2009
-* TRNQL interplay in 2015.
+    - TRNQL interplay in 2015
+    - StayAwake in 2017

 ### BlackBerry Apps

-* I was a finalist twice in the Global BlackBerry DevCon 2009 and 2010 for best app in the world (Wicked blogging app, and RainOrShine weather app).
+- I was a finalist **twice** in the Global BlackBerry Developer Conference in 2009 and 2010 for best app in the world (Wicked blogging app, and RainOrShine weather app)

-* I published 4 apps that were used by 100's of thousands of users globally from 2006 to 2011
+- I published 4 apps that were used by 100's of thousands of users globally from 2006 to 2011

-* Wicked blogging app for BlackBerry
+    - Wicked blogging app for BlackBerry
-* MyListy list app for BlackBerry and Web
+    - MyListy list app for BlackBerry and Web
-* DulyNoted note taking app for BlackBerry and Web
+    - DulyNoted note taking app for BlackBerry and Web
-* RainOrShine weather app for BlackBerry (was top 5 weather apps in BlackBerry App World for a while) and was featured in the App World.
+    - RainOrShine weather app for BlackBerry (was top 5 weather apps in BlackBerry App World for a while) and was featured in the App World

 ### Middleware infrastructure for mobile
-* Created underlying technology to enable servers to integrate with multiple client platforms using low level sockets communications, custom binary data transmission protocols, complete custom app servers, and even custom mobile app UI markup languages from 1999 to 2004.
+* Created underlying technology to enable servers to integrate with multiple client platforms using low level sockets communications, custom binary data transmission protocols, complete custom app servers, and even custom mobile app UI markup languages from 1999 to 2004
-* Created high performance application data network infrastructure to deliver push updates from server to client, and a whole host of other innovations (see patent).
+* Created high performance application data network infrastructure to deliver push updates from server to client, and a whole host of other innovations (see patent)

 ## Patents and books
 * Patent on mobile computing